Hooks

 });

+usePaste is the dedicated API for paste blobs.
 When at least one active usePaste listener exists, pasted text is routed to usePaste and not forwarded to useInput.
-If no paste listener is active, paste falls back to useInput.
+If no paste listener is active, paste still falls back to useInput, but that fallback is deprecated and will be removed in the next major version.

 Options